Daithí McKay: Elected office

-Rasharkin parades

-McKay was involved in protests against the Ballymaconnelly parade through the mainly nationalist village of Rasharkin since they began in 2004.

-In 2010 the parade was restricted and for the first time was only allowed to march the Main Street on the outward parade but not return.

-In 2012 two men were fined by a court after McKay reported them for posting sectarian messages on Facebook relating to the village.
-One of the accused was alleged to have posted:

-"Let's show the scum in Rasharkin (a Co Antrim village where many Catholics live) how it is done."

-"God save the Queen.
-For God and Ulster, Kill all taigs.
-Lest we forget."

-In 2012 representation from McKay and others in the Rasharkin Residents Association helped secure a determination from the Parades Commission that the parade be reduced from 44 to 25 bands.

-He highlighted UVF and UDA paramilitary displays at the parade and, in 2015, the Parades Commission introduced a flags ban on the parade.

 Carrier Bag Levy

 In 2011 McKay introduced the "Single Use Plastic Bag Bill" which was passed by the Assembly as the "Single Use Carrier Bag Act 2011".
 He had raised the matter through a Private Members Debate previously and is believed to be responsible for Sinn Féin ensuring that the levy was included in the Executive's Budget in 2010.
 The Act amended part of the Climate Change Act 2008.

 The 5 pence levy was introduced in 2013 and his bill also ensured that the proceeds went towards environmental and community projects.

-It has resulted in the reduction in usage of carrier bags in Northern Ireland by tens of millions annually.
+It has resulted in the reduction in usage of carrier bags in Northern Ireland by millions annually.

-He remains only one of two Sinn Féin MLAs to have successfully passed a Private Members Bill in the Assembly since 1998.

 The SpAd Bill

-In 2013 McKay led the opposition to the Special Advisers Bill brought forward by TUV leader Jim Allister.
+In 2013 McKay opposed the Special Advisers Bill brought forward by TUV leader Jim Allister.
 The Bill aimed to dis-bar ex-prisoners from being Special Advisors to Ministers in the Executive.
 During the closing debate in which Allister's Bill was ultimately passed McKay made a "marathon 2-hour speech" in opposition.
 This remains the longest speech ever made by an MLA in the Assembly.